joshxee/noissue-fs-exercise/README.md

-# noissue FED Excercise - cart modifications
+# noissue FED Exercise - Cart Modifications

 This practical exercise is to be completed by candidates applying for frontend development roles.
 It is intended to allow the candidate to demonstrate their coding skills.